-During the quarter ended March 31, 2019 and, in the year end reporting ending December 31, 2018, the Company continues to improve its internal control over financial reporting and believes the disclosure controls and procedures are adequate to ensure accurate and timely financial reporting in accordance with the applicable standards.
+During the six months ended June 30, 2019 and in the year end December 31, 2018, the Company continues to improve its internal control over financial reporting and believes the disclosure controls and procedures are adequate to ensure accurate and timely financial reporting in accordance with the applicable standards.

-- The Company has adequate financial reporting monitoring activities to mitigate the risk of management override and performs a review of results and reporting from its entities located outside the United States. - The Company has reduced its reliance on outside consultants to review its financial statements as well as monitor new accounting principles to ensure compliance with GAAP and SEC disclosure requirements. - The Company has a General Counsel but will continue to use external counsel to support the review and edit of its financial statements to ensure compliance with SEC disclosure requirements. - The audit committee holds quarterly meetings and meets with the independent audit firm to support the financial reporting process. - The Company has taken steps to enhance its internal governance and compliance function.
-The Company has Board committees and periodic and regular meetings are held with the internal governance and compliance functions to discuss and coordinate operational, compliance and financial matters.
+- The Company has adequate financial reporting monitoring activities to mitigate the risk of management override and performs a review of results and reporting from its entities located outside the United States. - The Company monitors and reviews new accounting principles to ensure compliance with GAAP and SEC disclosure requirements but uses third party resources as appropriate. - The Company has used internal counsel and external counsel to support the review and edit of its financial statements to ensure compliance with SEC disclosure requirements. - The audit committee holds quarterly meetings and meets with the independent audit firm to support the financial reporting process. - The Company has Board committees and periodic and regular meetings are held with the internal governance and compliance functions to discuss and coordinate operational, compliance and financial matters.